4.1 Email HostingLink to chapter 1

 This includes the reply-to addresses.

 To customize the sending email addresses, you will need to configure WordPress to use your own email provider via SMTP.
-Or you can use premium transactional email providers such as Mailgun, SendGrid, Mandrill, etc which all provide their own WordPress plugin for easy integration.
+Or you can use premium transactional email providers such as Mailgun (free for 10k emails/mo, and supports forwarding), SendGrid, Mandrill, etc which all provide their own WordPress plugin for easy integration.

 To insure important transaction email from your WordPress sites (such as password resets) get to everyone’s inbox, we work hard to protect our email reputation.